How to go about performing Internal Audits, how often they should be scheduled, and how they fit in with External Audits.

 2. Work out who will audit

 An auditor should be objective and impartial.
-You cannot audit processes that you manage / control yourself.
-This means you will need to have at least two internal auditors trained and available.
+Usually this means you won't audit processes that you manage / control yourself, so you'll need to have at least two internal auditors trained and available.
 However, due to lack of resources, or sometimes with the crossover of responsibilities that is common in small businesses, having two impartial auditors may not be possible.
 In this case, you may need to consider using an external resource.

 Large organisations may use a team of auditors.